ZahidGalea/cdc-with-debezium-in-minikube/README.md

 ## Important!
 # It exposes the service to make it work if your application if outside
-# minikube service -n oracle-ns oracle18xe --url
+# minikube service -n application-ns oracle18xe --url
 # Or you can expose a localhost port to the pod using: as example
 # kubectl port-forward svc/oracle18xe-svc 30007:1521